 Portal 2 Review

-Marred only by its brevity, Portal 2 is an exemplary puzzle game that will have you chuckling and banging your head against the wall all at the same time
+An exemplary puzzle game that will have you chuckling and banging your head against the wall all at the same time

 Valve has an undeniable knack for creating compelling and intriguing game worlds, and the massive underground complex of Aperture Science is certainly no exception.
 The relative lack of context and background information paired with the seemingly rich history of the facility means that instead of the game simply explaining to you the purpose and history of Aperture Laboratories, you have to piece it together from the dialogue and environments of the game.
 These environments are far more diverse and dynamic in Portal 2 than in its brief but undeniably brilliant predecessor, and this goes a long way to making Portal 2 the special and unique game that it is.